shuiqiangchen/flink-playgrounds/pyflink-walkthrough/README.md

 ## Extension

-You are able to edit the [payment_msg_processing.py](payment_msg_proccessing.py) or create new  to perform more complex processing logic locally on your operating system under the `pyflink-walkthrough` directory since it is mounted on the `jobmanager` docker container.
+You are able to edit the [payment_msg_processing.py](payment_msg_proccessing.py) or create new PyFlink project to perform more complex processing logic locally on your operating system under the `pyflink-walkthrough` directory since it is mounted on the `jobmanager` docker container.
 Such as:
 * Creating a new Kafka source table;
 * Creating a new index for the Elasticsearch sink;